 1. Chicago, IL

 If you were to drive non-stop from Minneapolis to Chicago, the trip would take about eight hours, but this would underscore the essence of a road trip.
 The good news is that there are plenty of things to see and do en-route to Chicago, and if you are not in any hurry, you can take as much time as you want to explore the various attractions.
-Some of the notable stops you shouldn’t miss on this trip include Minnehaha Falls just after leaving Minneapolis, Paul Bunyan Logging Museum, Wisconsin Dale for the views and some photos with the pink elephant, and if you won’t be too exhausted when approaching Chicago, a stop at Jelly Belly Warehouse for about an hour should complete your list of activities for the trip.
+This city is a road trip idea from Minnesota that needs almost no introduction, but some of the notable stops you shouldn’t miss on this trip include Minnehaha Falls, Paul Bunyan Logging Museum, Wisconsin Dale for the views and some photos with the pink elephant, and if you won’t be too exhausted when approaching Chicago, a stop at Jelly Belly Warehouse for about an hour should complete your list of activities for the trip.